 Management of GIPP requires treatment of the underlying disorder.
 In most cases, this entails removal of the hormone source (i.e. gonadal or adrenal tumor, exogenous hormone etc.); however, for conditions such as McCune-Albright Syndrome (MAS) and familial male-limited precocious puberty, treatment is targeted at blocking the production of and/or the response to sex-steroid hormones.
 This is primarily achieved through aromatase inhibitors, such as letrozole.
 The addition of androgen receptor blockers has been helpful in treating FMPP and MAS in boys.
 Pure estrogen receptor blocker, fulvestrant, is currently being investigated for the treatment of MAS in females with promising results.

-Genetic counseling will be of benefit for families of patients with genetic forms of precocious puberty.
+Genetic counseling is recommended for families of patients with genetic forms of precocious puberty.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov .
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

 Some current clinical trials also are posted on the following page on the NORD website:

 For information about clinical trials sponsored by private sources, contact: